Toyota Corolla (E210): Estate

 The estate or station wagon variation of the Corolla was unveiled at the 2018 Paris Motor Show.
 The vehicle is branded as the Corolla Touring Sports in most markets, and the Corolla Touring in Japan.
-The vehicle is not available in the North American, Australian and Asian (except for Japan) markets including the Chinese market.
+The vehicle is not available in American, Australian and Asian (except for Japan) markets including the Chinese market.
 All components and other elements of the Corolla Touring Sports behind the B-pillar were completely developed in Europe as it is the primary market for the model.

-Depending on the country, power for the Corolla Touring Sports comes from the 1.2-litre 8NR-FTS turbocharged petrol, the 1.8-litre 2ZR-FAE naturally aspirated petrol, the 1.8-litre 2ZR-FXE hybrid petrol, or the 2.0-litre M20A-FXS hybrid petrol engine.
+Depending on the country, power for the Corolla Touring Sports comes from the 1.2-litre 8NR-FTS turbocharged petrol engine, the 1.8-litre 2ZR-FAE naturally aspirated petrol engine, the 1.8-litre 2ZR-FXE hybrid petrol engine, or the 2.0-litre M20A-FXS hybrid petrol engine.

 Toyota introduced the Corolla Trek version of estate car at the 2019 Geneva Motor Show, with a raised suspension, a roof rack and additional body protection.

 Estate models are produced in Toyota Manufacturing UK in Burnaston, United Kingdom for the European market, and in the Tsutsumi Plant in Toyota, Aichi, Japan for the smaller Japanese-market model.